noodlecollie/wzl-musicmgr/docs/conventions.md

 * **A:** One phrase before the main drop.
 Useful for mixing tracks with no breakdown in-between.
 * **B:** One phrase before the build-up to the main drop.
 Useful for mixing tracks where the breakdown of the outgoing track meshes with the build-up of the incoming track.
-* **C:** One phrase before the second drop, if this is usefully different from the first drop.
+* **C:** Flexible; one phrase before the second drop, if this is usefully different from the first drop, or even further back in the intro.
+Might also be assigned for set-specific cues.

+Additionally, hot cue **D** should be placed on the first drop of the track.
+This is useful for jumping directly to a section of the track where the volume can be metered, but can also be achieved using memory cues on older CDJ controllers.

 ## Hot Cue Colours